CPU

 Architecture Overview

-The CPU has 16 general-purpose 32-bit registers (r0 is hardwired to zero), a 256-entry hardware stack, and a 32-bit word-addressable address space.
+The CPU has 16 general-purpose 32-bit registers (r0 is hardwired to zero), a 256-entry hardware stack, and a byte-addressable address space.
 It runs at a single clock frequency of 100 MHz with no clock gating or dynamic frequency scaling.

 The pipeline has five stages: